patrikx3/debian-testing-mongodb-stable/README.md

 It will remove all ```mongodb*``` apt packages in ```./scripts/build-server.sh``` and ```/etc/systemd/system/mongodb-server.service``` is replaced.

-It install the required apt dependencies and generates the ```SystemD``` service and makes it enabled.
+It installs the required `apt` dependencies and generates the ```SystemD``` service and makes it enabled.

 Check, if the build works (building is below).
 If there is an error, of course, you will not deploy on your server.
-So, if building, then it puts the binaries as it follows and you are done.
+But, if it builds, then it puts the binaries into `/usr/bin` and you are done.
+You might want to create a backup first, but I never had an error to make the database into an unstable state.

-For testing, you may build it in Docker, but the live building is on the server in the directory in the GIT repository ```build``` directory and then it puts the files into ```/usr/bin```.
+There was a Docker file to build in a container, but it was slower and I deprecated.

+Before, the script was building everything including unit tests, but it took so long, so I left it out, now, it can build on a 4/8 cores/threads Intel 7700k in 1-2 hours.

 ## Scripts for building